pdmosses/agda-material/README.md

 This is the README page for the repository [pdmosses/agda-material].
 It explains how to install, test, and make use of Agda-Material.
-See the [About] page for an overview of motivation and features.
+See the [home] page for an overview of motivation and features.

 ## Repository contents